Artificial Intelligence for the beginners

 It builds the system that behaves like people, with no link whatsoever to the human brain.

-We also have narrow AI (for specific purposes) and broad AI (have reason in general) (based on type of object)
+We also have narrow AI (for specific purposes) and broad AI (have reason in general) (based on the type of object)

 Google’s deep learning and IBM Watson have integrated constant learning from the environment into their codes.
 For example, Amazon recommendation of a book based on your previous search and purchases is narrow AI into practice.
 Smart machines, cognitive computing, guidance systems, predictive analytics, machine learning, self‐driving cars, deep learning, natural language generation platforms are different aspects of general AI.